-WebWork: Many of the homework assignments will be completed electronicall through a system called WebWork.
+MyMathLab: Many of the homework assignments will be completed through MyMathLab.
 This system is similar to WebAssign, which you may have used in previous mathematics classes.
-Further instructions for WebWork will be posted on D2L.
+Further instructions for MyMathLab will be posted on D2L.
+You will need to set up an account with MyMathLab if you have not done that in a previous course.
+An access code for this course will be handed out in class.

 Participation: As with all university level mathematics courses it will be crucial that you do the homework and practice the techniques.
 It will be equally important for you to come to class, to participate in the discussions, and to come and see me if you have problems.
-Because the class meets only two days a week, it will be important for you to manage your study time so that you get the work done between Monday and Wednesday and do enough study between Wednesday and Monday that you are ready for each Monday class.
+Because the class meets five days a week does not mean you can skip classes and still easily keep up with the material.
+On the other hand, I understand that one of your responsibilities as a university student is learning to prioritize your commitments.
+If you know you will miss a class you should let me know about it in advance.